 - Step 5 – Achieve Writ of Possession: Once the court issues a writ of possession to a landlord, the property owner must wait 24 hours before executing the writ and removing the tenant’s property.
 This process may require the presence of a law enforcement officer to protect the peace.

 Keep in mind that the eviction process is more complicated than it may appear to be, and there are many important legal requirements landlords must meet to achieve their goals.
-If you wish to protect your rights during this process, consult with our landlord-tenant dispute attorneys in Dallas for legal guidance.
+If you wish to protect your rights during this process, consult with our landlord-tenant dispute attorneys in Allen for legal guidance.

 What Are the Grounds for Evicting a Tenant in Texas?